-If you’re looking for an eclectic cultural immersion that lets you keep your wallet in your pocket, get to Baltimore in July for Artscape, the largest free arts festival in the nation.
+If you’re looking for an eclectic cultural immersion that lets you keep your wallet in your pocket, get to Baltimore July 21-23, 2017 for Artscape, the largest free arts festival in the nation.
 Spanning 14 square blocks around the Maryland Institute College of Arts (MICA), the giant, three-day festival welcomes more than 350,000 people to the streets of Baltimore to celebrate the arts.

 Immerse Yourself in All Things Art